A Less than Perfect Diet?

-Are you eating a poor diet?
-There are no perfect diets.
-We live in an imperfect world.
-The truth is that everyone eats a not so perfect diet.
 You are supposed to eat to live, not live to eat.
 Taking nutritional supplements increases your level of realism and avoids the traps of dogma and idealism of those who incorporate their perfect diet into their self-identity.
 The notion that you can get everything that you need to stay healthy out of your perfect diet, is a big lie.
-It ignores the fact that nature is NOT benign.
 It ignores the fact that our diets will never be perfect.

 Highlights of Poor Diets: